 - 5The Future of Artificial Intelligence in Healthcare [2023 and Beyond]

 Healthcare Artificial Intelligence Industry Insights

 Artificial Intelligence involves utilizing a computer to perform and automate a particular task typically performed by humans.
 With that automation comes a marketplace for AI tools, automation, and big data solutions.

-The market for healthcare artificial intelligence tools is expected to surpass $34 billion by 2025, driven by the desire to automate key tasks and provide deeper insights, according to a new report released by
+The market for healthcare artificial intelligence tools is expected to grow to 102.7 billion by 2028, driven by the desire to automate key tasks and provide deeper insights, according to a new report released by MarketsandMarkets.

 Health IT Analytics agrees,

 The global market will rise to the challenge of synthesizing massive volumes of big data through machine learning techniques, including deep learning, semantic computing, and neural networks, according to the report.